stephenverderame/sapl/README.md

     * If `expr` evaluates to a string, get the length in bytes
     * If `expr` evaluates to a tuple or string, gets the length of that tuple or string
     * If `expr` evaluates to a map, gets the amount of bindings in the map
+    * For types gets the amount of members for that type
+    * For objects:
+        * If the object or parent defines the `__len__` function, call that function
-    * For objects or types, gets the amount of non-special (exclude the constructor) members of the type
+        * Otherwise gets the amount of non-constructor members of the object
     * `unit` is 0
     * If `expr` evaluates to a range of integers, gets the difference between the range start and end
         * Note this means that the length can be 0